igolden/igolden.github.io/_past_projects/7-selectequipment.md

 year: 2013
 image_slug: selectequipment
 lead: Custom POS Ecommerce Integration
-details: Top 3 provider of used/new electrical parts in USA.
-Built a custom POS integration to the factory's POS system.
-Online inventory was automatically updated every time a factory worker scanned and process and new item.
+details: Select Equipment is an industry-leading provider of new/used electrical equipment.
+I built a custom API integration to Bigcommerce that allowed them to sync their online inventory with their archaic POS system.
+Online inventory was updated in 'real-time' as technicians fixed and updated equipment on the factory floor.
 ---